tjmehta/101/README.md

 ## bindAll

 Bind methods in an object.
-Methods to bind can be specified either as an array or a space-seprated string.
-If none are specified, it will bind all the available methods.
+You can pass an array containing the name of the methods to bind as second argument or leave it empty to bind all the available methods.

 ```js
 var bindAll = require('101/bindAll');